padovagrandtour/main/README.md

 ## Queries
-Check the `queries.ipynb` to find them.
+Queries are stored inside the `queries.ipynb` notebook.

 ## Building the website and the entity website